 Leica's glorious color rendition and deep, detailed image files look fantastic straight out of camera and are a joy to work with in post-production.
 And the magic extends to video, as the sensor is capable of 8K capture – though bear in mind that there's no microphone input, so this isn't going to cut it as a pure videography tool.
 I also find Leica's AF system occasionally hit and miss, though purists would argue that street shooting should be manual anyway!

-While it's a beautiful camera, and feels good in the hand for short periods, its ergonomics won't be for everyone – and this can get a bit uncomfortable after being tightly clenched for long shooting sessions.
+While it's a beautiful camera, and feels good in the hand for short periods, its ergonomics won't be for everyone – and it can get a bit uncomfortable after being tightly clenched for long shooting sessions.

 Other people thought it was crazy, but I loved the idea of the A7C line: to stuff a full frame camera into an APS-C chassis.
 That's the formula for a fantastic travel camera!
 And what you get with the A7C II is effectively a Sony A7 IV squished into the body of an A6XX – with all the same specs, and even a few more advanced features.